2018 Supercars Championship: Team changes

 The Holden ZB Commodore was homologated, making it eligible to compete in the championship.
 All existing Holden teams commenced the season with the new car, either new chassis or reskinned VF Commodores.
 Triple Eight Race Engineering, who oversaw the development and homologation of the ZB chassis were also developing a V6 twin-turbocharged engine for Holden cars ahead of a full introduction in 2019.
 However, the programme was put on indefinite hold in April 2018.
 Triple Eight team were proposing to debut the V6 powerplant with a number of wildcard entries, however the discontinuation of the project resulted in this being scrapped.

-Britek Motorsport left the championship.
-Its Racing Entitlements Contract (REC) was leased to Super2 Series team Matt Stone Racing who made their championship début entering an FG X Falcon built by DJR Team Penske.
+Britek Motorsport left the championship, with its Racing Entitlements Contract (REC) leased to Super2 Series team Matt Stone Racing who made their championship début entering an FG X Falcon built by DJR Team Penske.
 The team switched to competing with a VF Commodore mid-season.

-Lucas Dumbrell Motorsport (LDM) sold one of its RECs to Prodrive Racing Australia.
-LDM was rebranded as 23Red Racing after sponsor Phil Munday purchased a 60% stake in the team in the off-season, before taking full ownership in April 2018.
+Lucas Dumbrell Motorsport sold one of its RECs to Prodrive Racing Australia.
+The team was rebranded as 23Red Racing after sponsor Phil Munday purchased a 60% stake in the team in the off-season, before taking full ownership in April 2018.
 The team competed with a Prodrive-built FG X Falcon.

-Several teams underwent rebrandings.
 Prodrive Racing Australia became Tickford Racing after its lease on the Prodrive name expired, while Walkinshaw Racing was rebranded as Walkinshaw Andretti United when Andretti Autosport and United Autosports purchased stakes in the team.

 Driver changes

 Super2 Series drivers Todd Hazelwood and Anton de Pasquale made their Supercars début.
 Hazelwood joined Matt Stone Racing—the team he won the 2017 Super2 title with—while De Pasquale replaced Dale Wood at Erebus Motorsport.
 Wood was one of three drivers to leave the championship, as both Todd Kelly and Jason Bright retired from competition.

 Andre Heimgartner returned to the championship, replacing the retiring Kelly at Nissan Motorsport, while Richie Stanaway replaced Bright at Tickford Racing.
-(Note: Jason Bright competed with the Racing Entitlement Contract (REC) he owned under the Britek Motorsport banner, which was operated by Prodrive Racing Australia as a satellite team.
-Although this REC was leased to Matt Stone Racing, Prodrive replaced it with an REC owned by Lucas Dumbrell Motorsport.
-Stanaway effectively replaced Bright despite the restructuring of the teams.)

 Will Davison moved from Tekno Autosports to the newly-formed 23Red Racing team.
 Davison's place at Tekno Autosports was filled by Super2 Series driver Jack Le Brocq.

 James Moffat left Garry Rogers Motorsport at the end of the 2017 championship and joined Tickford Racing for the Enduro Cup.
 Moffat's place at Garry Rogers Motorsport was taken by James Golding, who drove for the team in the Enduro Cup in 2016 and 2017.

+Wildcard entries

+Two wildcard entries were confirmed for 2018, with Brad Jones Racing running Macauley Jones at Winton and The Bend, and Kostecki Brothers Racing running Kurt Kostecki at Ipswich and The Bend.